fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 This step requires understanding the problem, collecting and obtaining the data that you need.

 ### Scrub
 During this stage, the main task is clean and filter the data.
 You might need to change some data formats to standardized all across the dataset.
 Take care of null values, placeholders, etc. In this step, you might also derivate new columns from the current data to make better use of them in your model.
 Most of the time exploring and scrubbing goes simultaneously.
 After dealing with null values and placeholders, you would want to do the exploring.
-Although scaling and normalisation is as a part of the scrubbing step, it is more accurate to do exploring part before doing all those.
+Although scaling and normalization are as a part of the scrubbing step, it is more accurate to do exploring part before doing all those.
 Also, feature engineering is also part of the scrubbing step which selecting the columns that will be used in your model.
 So before eliminating the columns, they must be used in the exploration step.

 ### Explore
 This step focuses on exploring the data you have.
 Understand each column, inspect the datatypes, be comfortable with the dataset.
 Exploring dataset should bring up some meaningful business questions and answering them by using the data.
 Those questions might be given to you or it might be just up to you to make sense out of the dataset you have.
 You will have to be able to gain some data visualization which can help you identify patterns and trends in your data.